Lawas: Economy

 As with Limbang, the town is a busy transit point between Sarawak, Sabah, and Brunei.

 Timber and agriculture are the mainstays of the economy.
 The highland area known as Ba'Kelalan has been experimenting with the cultivation of apples.
 In addition, the tourism industry is being developed in Ba'Kelalan.
 However, these plans have been met with controversy due to the probable effects on several traditional tribal villages.
 Plans to develop small and middle scale industries in Lawas have been proposed by the state government.

 At this time much of the land in Lawas, Sundar and Trusan has been transformed from padi fields into oil palm plantations.
 Lawas is also known as the producer of smoked fish called 'Tahai' in local dialect.
 One of the villages that produces 'Tahai' commercially is Kampung Awat-Awat in the Sundar sub-district.

 Transport

 Road

 Lawas, by virtue of its geographical location, is cut off from the rest of Sarawak's road network.
 It is however linked by main road to Sabah and Brunei's Temburong district.
 There is a good local road network around Lawas district which is relatively free of traffic jams.

+The Lawas Bridge is located near Lawas.

 Travelling from Miri to Lawas would need to go through checkpoints in Brunei and Limbang, totaling eight immigration checkpoints.
 Drive from the town of Lawas to Sarawak-Sabah border requires 30 minutes.

 Two road border crossings are located in Lawas district: